 The Health Services segment receives purchase discounts on pharmaceutical products purchased.
 Contractual arrangements with vendors, including manufacturers, wholesalers and retail pharmacies, normally provide for the Health Services segment to receive purchase discounts from established list prices in one, or a combination, of the following forms: (i) a direct discount at the time of purchase, (ii) a discount for the prompt payment of invoices or (iii) when products are purchased indirectly from a manufacturer (e.g., through a wholesaler or retail pharmacy), a discount (or rebate) paid subsequent to dispensing.
 These rebates are recognized when prescriptions are dispensed and are generally calculated and billed to manufacturers within 30 days of the end of each completed quarter.
 Historically, the effect of adjustments resulting from the reconciliation of rebates recognized to the amounts billed and collected has not been material to the Company's operating results or financial condition.
 The Company accounts for the effect of any such differences as a change in accounting estimate in the period the reconciliation is completed.
 The Health Services segment also receives additional discounts under its wholesaler contracts if it exceeds contractually defined purchase volumes.
-In addition, the Health Services segment receives fees are recorded as a reduction of cost of products sold.
+In addition, the Health Services segment receives fees from pharmaceutical manufacturers for administrative services.
+Purchase discounts and administrative service fees are recorded as a reduction of cost of products sold.